 OUTCOME 3: WE HAVE ENGAGED AND SUPPORTIVE COMMUNITIES

-INDICATOR

-3.1 POLICE, IN PARTNERSHIP WITH LOCAL COMMUNITIES, INCLUDING PCSPS, IDENTIFY AND DELIVER LOCAL SOLUTIONS TO LOCAL PROBLEMS.
+INDICATOR MEASURES 2020-2021 3.1 POLICE, IN PARTNERSHIP WITH LOCAL COMMUNITIES, INCLUDING PCSPS, IDENTIFY AND DELIVER LOCAL SOLUTIONS TO LOCAL PROBLEMS.
+3.1.1 In collaboration with the community deliver the commitments outlined in the Local Policing Review.